Chatto History, Family Crest & Coats of Arms

 Early History of the Chatto family

-Another 223 words (16 lines of text) covering the year 1672 is included under the topic Early Chatto History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Chatto research.
+Another 112 words (8 lines of text) covering the year 1672 is included under the topic Early Chatto History in all our PDF Extended History products and printed products wherever possible.

 Chatto Spelling Variations

 Before the printing press standardized spelling in the last few hundred years, no general rules existed in the English language.
 Spelling variations in Scottish names from the Middle Ages are common even within a single document.
 Chatto has been spelled Chatto, Chattoo, Chato, Chatoo, Katto, Cato, Schatto, Shatto, Chattow, Chattone and many more.